elsiedown/sei-project-4-he/README.md

 ## Challenges

 * A main challenge for me was getting my head around the user of serializers in the back-end and using these in a way so that I had the correct output in the front-end.
 Whilst I was setting up the ‘house swap requests’ in the front-end I kept coming across instances where I was not receiving the correct data in the requests (eg. The details of the owner of the request were not displaying).
-I then had to go back to the back-end and alter the serialisers, adding in nested serialisers in a few cases.
-In future, I would clearly think out what data would be attached to each model and what serialisers were necessary so that the correct information would be returned and to avoid having to alter the back-end later down the line.
+I then had to go back to the back-end and alter the serializers, adding in nested serializers in a few cases.
+In future, I would clearly think out what data would be attached to each model and what serializers were necessary so that the correct information would be returned and to avoid having to alter the back-end later down the line.

 ```
 from rest_framework import serializers